 Their current focus is to strategize for the future as they realise that a time will come when they are unable to work.
 The planning would definitely have been easier had they migrated to Australia at a younger age and although this does cross their minds and at times saddens them, they realise their good fortune as their children and grandchildren will benefit from their migration.

-Johann’s message for Merise readers and fellow South Africans is to maintain their South African traditions.
+Johann’s message to his fellow expat South Africans is to maintain their South African traditions.
 Although kids no longer speak Afrikaans, teach them to enjoy biltong, how to have a genuine braai and the skills to making a good bobotie.
 Instil in your children the pride of being South African-Australians!